helm/charts/stable/express-gateway/README.md

 ### General Deployment Configuration Parameters

-The following table lists the configurable parameters of the Kong chart and their default values.
+The following table lists the configurable parameters of the Express Gateway chart and their default values.

 | Parameter            | Description                                                                                            | Default                          |